 5. Home Decor and Decoration

-The rope’s rugged texture has become the favorite for decorating homes.
+The rope’s rugged texture has become a favorite for decorating homes.

 It has been used to create macramé pieces as well as other nautical designs, giving it a very earthy, vintage feel.
 It can also be applied in furniture-making, like covering chair legs or making a handmade hammock.